Lacamas Lake: Water quality

+The city of Camas conducts an annual draw down of the lake each fall.
+The water level of the lake is lowered by approximately 6 feet in order to inspect the dam on the lake for potential repairs.
+After inspections and repairs take place, the lake is refilled.
+In the past, lowered water levels during drawdowns have temporarily exacerbated water quality issues in the lake.

 "Dead Zone"

 One of the reasons the lake cannot support many fish is because of severe pollution from phosphorus, nitrogen, ammonia, as well as lack of circulation to the deeper parts of the lake.
 This allows a detritus sludge to form that is devoid of oxygen, not allowing the organic compounds to break down efficiently.
 The phosphorus, nitrogen and ammonia collect in the lake water and the lake bed from polluted streams that run into the lake after passing through farm fields, barnyards and subdivisions.

 As it is now, the 2.4 mi-long lake is murky.
 The sun warms the top layer of lake water and makes it suitable for warm-water fish such as bass, bluegill and perch.
 Algae clogs the surface of the lake to a depth of about 18 ft, so no oxygen from the air can penetrate to the deep, cold water at the bottom.
 The visibility of the lake is usually less than 1 ft.
 It has very green murky water.